Rushmore (film): Plot

 Eventually, Dirk discovers the relationship between Rosemary and Blume and informs him as payback for a rumor Max started about his mother.
-Max confronts Blume, declaring their friendship over, and they soon begin scrapping.
-Max informs Blume's wife of her husband's affair, forcing him to move into a hotel.
-Then he puts bees in Blume's room, leading to his running over Max's bicycle with his car.
+Max confronts Blume, declaring their friendship over, and they soon begin feuding.
+Max informs Blume's wife of her husband's affair, forcing him to move into a hotel and later releasing bees into Blume's room.
+Blume retaliates by running over Max's bicycle with his car.
 Max is eventually arrested for cutting the brake lines on Blume's car.
 He later attempts to get revenge on Rosemary by taking damaging photos of her and Blume together but learns from Guggenheim that she had already resigned.

 Max eventually gives up, meeting Blume at the grave of his mother, Eloise, who died of cancer when Max was seven years old.
 He explains that revenge no longer matters because even if he wins, Rosemary would still love Blume.
 Max becomes reclusive and begins to skip school to work at his father, Bert's, barbershop.
 One day, Dirk stops by the shop to apologize, bringing him a Christmas present.
 He then reveals to Max that Guggenheim suffered a stroke and suggests he visit him at the hospital, knowing Blume will also be there.
 Max and a washed-up Blume meet and are courteous.
 Blume tells him that Rosemary broke up with him because she's still in love with her dead husband Edward Appleby, a former Rushmore student, whose death the previous year directly influenced her decision to teach there.
 Max eventually returns to school and begins to improve his grades.

 Taking his final shot at Rosemary, Max pretends to be injured in a car accident, but she sees through his ruse and rebuffs him again.
 He then decides to help Blume and Rosemary reconcile, first by inviting her to another aquarium groundbreaking ceremony, but she does not show up.
 Max then invites both of them to attend his Vietnam War-themed play at Grover Cleveland.
 The performance touches Blume, himself a Vietnam veteran, and he and Rosemary later appear to reconcile.
-At the after-play party, Max reveals to Blume and Rosemary that he and Margaret are dating.
+At the after-play party, Max reveals to Blume and Rosemary that he and Margaret are boyfriend and girlfriend.
 Max and Rosemary then share a dance together.